 Table 7-20 Effects of Oil on Sediment by Oil Characteristic

-LAND COVER RECEPTOR: Sediment DR: Sediment Oil Characteristic Light Crude Oil Medium Crude Oil Heavy Crude Oil Comments that may weather quickly when the contact solid surfaces. when crude oils. and can be difficult to remove after they contact solid surfaces.
+LAND COVER RECEPTOR: Sediment Oil Characteristic istic Light Crude Oil Medium Crude Oil Heavy Crude Oil Comments that may weather quickly when the contact solid surfaces. crude oils. and can be difficult to remove after they contact solid surfaces.